MikeLanier/JMaze/README.md

 * ~~entrance/exit cell controls: change to combo box. droplist contains "north", "south", "east", "west", and numbers from "0" to sizeX-1 or sizeY-1.~~
 * on change to entrance/exit combo box, validate selection
-* map selected algorithm to "maze create" function
+* ~~map selected algorithm to "maze create" function~~
+* reset maze when sizeX, sizeY or cellSize changes
 * ~~implement a stack for backtracking steps in maze creation~~
 * ~~create the maze~~
 ## 09/10/2017